-Graduates of a Bachelor of Arts majoring in Human Geography and the Environment can find employment in varying industries and levels of government.
+Graduates majoring in Human Geography and the Environment can find employment in varying industries and levels of government.
 Common areas and focuses include regional economic development, urban and regional planning, social and community planning, market research & analysis, education, environmental management and environmental and social impact assessment.

 A placement elective is available to Bachelor of Social Science students, which involves completing a social science project with a relevant organisation.

 For more information about Human Geography and the Environment, visit the School of Environmental and Life Sciences site.

 Some occupations require a higher level of completed study than an undergraduate degree, and for this reason it is worthwhile considering the range of Honours, Research Higher Degrees (RHD), Postgraduate Coursework programs and additional study options available.
 These options may also be useful for specialising in a particular area, or to stimulate career change.
 Some of the future options following a major in Human Geography and the Environment include: